Dedication & Preface — Opening Blind Eyes | Christ the True Light

 — Matthew 13:22 (KJV)

 The thorns are Sin, and he is a tenant.
 Two wills in one body.
-The word is in us.
+The Word is in us.
 He is simply being choked.
 We are divided.
 Jesus was not.

 but was in all points tempted as we are, yet without sin.